PouriaRouzrokh/RadQBLLM/README.md

 - Feel free to change the other parameters in the `configs.py` file according to your needs.

-- If running the `demo.ipynb` file, please make sure to upload your RadioGraphics HTML files in the `data/html_articles` folder.
+- If running the `demo/notebook_demo.ipynb` file, please make sure to upload your RadioGraphics HTML files in the `data/html_articles` folder.

-- Refer to the `demo.ipynb` file or the GradIO app for further instructions.
+- Refer to the `demo/notebook_demo.ipynb` file or the `demo/gradio_demo.py` for further instructions.

 ## Development Logs